richelbilderbeek/cicone/README.md

 ## Summary of Snow White

-Once upon a time ...
+Once before a long time ...

-the witch gave a red apple to Snow White
+the witch gave a red apple to the sister of Snow White

-and they lived happily ever after.
+and they lived happily ever and ever after.